 To reactivate a suspended trial account, you must enter a credit card, which converts it to a paid account.

-Your free credits are only consumed by the virtual warehouses you create in your account and only when running.
-They are not used for data storage (i.e. during a trial, data storage is not charged).
+Free credits are only consumed by the virtual warehouses you create in your account, and only when they are running.

 To prevent unintentional usage of your free credits: